MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 <a name="sample"></a>
 #### Sample collection:

 Once your background is collected you are ready to collect a spectrum for your sample.
-Load it according to
+Load it according to the above instructions, and click collect sample.

 <a name="volatile-cover"></a>